jrb00013/Lydlr/README.md

 ## Overview

-Lydlr AI is an advanced ROS 2 system designed for real-time intelligent compression of multimodal sensor data, including camera images, LiDAR, IMU, and audio streams, specifically tailored for edge devices such as Raspberry Pi and NVIDIA Jetson.

-This system leverages state-of-the-art neural network architectures combining convolutional encoders, temporal LSTM modeling, and reinforcement learning to dynamically adapt compression quality based on system resources and perceptual feedback.
-It integrates real-time quality assessment via the LPIPS metric to maintain high fidelity while optimizing bandwidth and storage.
+This project is an AI-powered compression system designed to optimize storage and transmission of multimodal sensor data in real time.
+It processes data streams from cameras, LiDAR, IMU, and audio sensors by encoding and fusing them into a compact latent representation using convolutional and recurrent neural networks.
+The system leverages temporal context through LSTM layers to improve compression efficiency by learning patterns over time.
+A reinforcement learning-based controller dynamically adjusts compression levels based on system conditions such as CPU load, battery status, and network bandwidth, ensuring an optimal balance between data quality and resource usage.
+Additionally, a real-time quality assessment module uses perceptual metrics (LPIPS) to monitor reconstruction fidelity, enabling adaptive tuning on the fly.
+Synthetic sensor data streams simulate diverse environments for thorough testing and development.
+The entire pipeline is designed for deployment on edge devices like Raspberry Pi or NVIDIA Jetson, with model quantization and export capabilities for efficient execution on constrained hardware.

 ---